ruofeidu/DuEngine/README.md

 ### Masterpieces from ShaderToy
 * Please refer to the GLSL code for author names.
-* Most of the code is under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
+* Most of the shaders is under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.
+* A few of the shaders are under MIT License.
 ![Alps](Gallery/Alps.jpg)
 ![LadyBug](Gallery/LadyBug.jpg)
 ![Venice](Gallery/Venice.jpg)